robertkist/robertkist/README.md

 ### Hi there 👋

-🔭 I’m currently working on tools and pipeline solutions for games like League, TFT and Valorant
+🔭 I’m currently working as tech art director in the video games industry in sunny Singapore

 🌱 I’m interested in procedural generation, UX, HCI and real-time rendering